vrcxz/Simple-Flappy-Bird-SDL2/README.md

 # Simple-Flappy-Bird-SDL2
-A simple implementation of SDL2 Graphics, Image and TTF on a flappy bird clone made in Cxxdroid.
+A simple implementation of SDL2 Graphics, Image and TTF on a flappy bird clone, all made in Cxxdroid.